healthchecks/healthchecks/templates/docs/api.md

 start_kw
 :   string, optional, default value: "".

-    Specifies the keywords for classifying inbound email messages as "Start" signals.
+    Specifies the keywords for classifying inbound email messages and HTTP pings as start signals.
 Separate multiple keywords using commas.
+Keywords are case-sensitive.

-    Use this field in combination with the `filter_subject` and `filter_body` fields.
+    Use this field in combination with the `filter_subject`, `filter_body`, and `filter_http_body` fields.
-    Setting `filter_subject` to `true` enables filtering on the email subject line, `filter_body` enables filtering on the entire email body.
-SITE_NAME supports both plain text and HTML email messages.

     Example:

     <pre>{"filter_subject": true, "start_kw": "STARTED"}</pre>

-    In this example, SITE_NAME classifies the email as a start signal if the Subject line contains the word "STARTED".
+    In this example, SITE_NAME classifies an inbound email as a start signal if the Subject line contains the word "STARTED".

 success_kw
 :   string, optional, default value: "".

-    Specifies the keywords for classifying inbound email messages as "Success" signals.
+    Specifies the keywords for classifying inbound email messages and HTTP pings as success signals.
 Separate multiple keywords using commas.
+Keywords are case-sensitive.

-    Use this field in combination with the `filter_subject` and `filter_body` fields.
+    Use this field in combination with the `filter_subject`, `filter_body`, and `filter_http_body` fields.
-    Setting `filter_subject` to `true` enables filtering on the email subject line, `filter_body` enables filtering on the entire email body.
-SITE_NAME supports both plain text and HTML email messages.

     Example:

     <pre>{"filter_subject": true, "success_kw": "SUCCESS,COMPLETED"}</pre>

-    In this example, the email counts as success if the Subject line contains either the word "SUCCESS" or the word "COMPLETED".
+    In this example, an inbound email message counts as success if the Subject line contains either the word "SUCCESS" or the word "COMPLETED".

 failure_kw
 :   string, optional, default value: "".

-    Specifies the keywords for classifying inbound email messages as "Failure" signals.
+    Specifies the keywords for classifying inbound email messages and HTTP pings as failure signals.
 Separate multiple keywords using commas.
+Keywords are case-sensitive.

-    Use this field in combination with the `filter_subject` and `filter_body` fields.
+    Use this field in combination with the `filter_subject`, `filter_body`, and `filter_http_body` fields.
-    Setting `filter_subject` to `true` enables filtering on the email subject line, `filter_body` enables filtering on the entire email body.
-SITE_NAME supports both plain text and HTML email messages.

     Example:

-    <pre>{"filter_subject": true, "failure_kw": "FAILED, ERROR"}</pre>
+    <pre>{"filter_subject": true, "failure_kw": "FAILED,ERROR"}</pre>

-    In this example, the email counts as failure if the Subject line contains either the word "FAILED" or the word "ERROR".
+    In this example, an inbound email message counts as failure if the Subject line contains either the word "FAILED" or the word "ERROR".

 filter_subject
 :   boolean, optional, default value: false.

     Enables filtering of inbound email messages by looking for keywords in their subject lines.
-See also the `success_kw` and `failure_kw` fields.
+See also the `start_kw`, `success_kw`, and `failure_kw` fields.

 filter_body
 :   boolean, optional, default value: false.

-    Enables filtering of inbound email messages by looking for keywords in their message body.
-See also the `success_kw` and `failure_kw` fields.
+    Enables filtering of inbound email messages by looking for keywords in the message body.
+See also the `start_kw`, `success_kw`, and `failure_kw` fields.

-subject
+    SITE_NAME supports both plain text and HTML email messages, and looks for keywords both in the plain text and the HTML message contents.

+filter_http_body
+:   boolean, optional, default value: false.

+    Enables filtering of HTTP pings by looking for keywords in the first PING_BODY_LIMIT_FORMATTED of the HTTP request body.
+See also the `start_kw`, `success_kw`, and `failure_kw` fields.

+filter_default_fail
-:   string, optional, default value: "".
+:   boolean, optional, default value: false.

-    **Deprecated**.
-Use the `success_kw`, `filter_subject` and `filter_body` fields
-    instead.

-    Specifies the keywords for classifying inbound email messages as "Success" signals.
-    Separate multiple keywords using commas.
-If any of the keywords is found in an email message's Subject line, the email message will count as "Success".

-    Set this field to "" (an empty string) to consider all inbound email messages as "Success" (unless they match any keywords listed in `subject_fail` and are thus classified as "Failure").
+    Determines the handling of email and HTTP pings when keyword filtering is enabled, but no keywords match.

+    Keyword filtering is enabled for inbound email messages if either `filter_subject` or `filter_body` (or both) is set to `true`.
+Keyword filtering is enabled for HTTP pings if `filter_http_body` is set to `true`.

+    If `filter_default_fail=false`, and no keywords match, the ping will be ignored.

+    If `filter_default_fail=true`, and no keywords match, the ping will be classified as a failure signal.

     Example:

-    <pre>SUCCESS,COMPLETED</pre>

-    In this example, the email counts as success if the Subject line contains either the word "SUCCESS" or the word "COMPLETED".

-subject_fail
-:   string, optional, default value: "".

-    **Deprecated**.
-Use the `failure_kw`, `filter_subject` and `filter_body` fields
-    instead.

-    Specifies the keywords for classifying inbound email messages as "Failure" signals.
-    Separate multiple keywords using commas.
-If any of the keywords is found in an email message's Subject line, the email message will count as "Failure".

-    Set this field to "" (an empty string) to perform no "Failure" classification.

-    Example:

-    <pre>FAILED,ERROR</pre>

-    In this example, the email counts as failure if the Subject line contains either the word "FAILED" or the word "ERROR".
+    <pre>{
+        "filter_http_body": true,
+        "filter_default_fail": true,
+        "success_kw": "Backup successful"
+    }</pre>

+    In this example, an HTTP ping will be classified as a success signal if and only if the request body contains the string "Backup successful".
+In all other cases, including HTTP GET requests with an empty request body, the ping will be classified as a failure signal.

 ### Response Codes